yaikobzeray/dev-journal/activity_log.md

 Refactored async JavaScript code from callbacks to async/await.
 Much more readable and easier to debug.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 27 February 2024 — Entry 3

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*